If you have any nagging doubts about your business insurance then speak to the Swinton Business team today Find out more

 This sector is currently experiencing rapid growth, largely due to technological advancement and government policy.

-The electrical sector includes large electricity generating companies such as National Grid—which generate, transmit and distribute electricity nationally—as well as smaller scale power stations that are connected to regional distribution networks.
+The electrical sector includes large companies such as National Grid, which transmits and distributes electricity nationally, plus smaller-scale power stations that are connected to regional distribution networks, along with electricity generation businesses.

 The number of businesses operating in electric power generation, transmission and distribution has increased 557% from 1,090 to 5,555 since 2010 - a growth of 410% in seven years.